vessl-ai/examples/rag-chatbot/README.md

-# PDF Chatbot with LlamaIndex and Open-source LLMs
+# Simple RAG Chatbot with LlamaIndex and Open-source LLMs

-This repository contains code for a PDF chatbot powered by LlamaIndex and Open-source LLMs on HuggingFace🤗.
+This repository contains code for a RAG chatbot powered by LlamaIndex and Open-source LLMs on HuggingFace🤗.
 The app uses RAG(Retrieval Generated Augmentation) Using vector database.
 It initializes a vector database from a list of PDF documents, allowing the chatbot to retrieve relevant information.
 Users can add more documents to the vector database and interact with the chatbot through Gradio's user interface.

 ![screenshot](asset/screenshot.png)